hmuendel/mc-name/README.md

 # mc-name

-Someone gave me the idea to use a funny name for your devices, cause my bluetooth headphones read them all the time to me.
-My mac now changes its name every hour and I smirk very often which improved my life by roughly 1%.
+Someone gave me the idea to use a funny names for your devices, cause my bluetooth headphones reads them all the time to me.
+My mac now changes it's name every hour and I smirk very often, which improves my life by roughly 1%.

 ## prerequisites